perez987/macOS-14-Sonoma-on-z390-with-OpenCore/README.md

 ### What's not working?

 Fenvi T919 Wi-Fi: macOS Sonoma has dropped support for all Broadcom Wi-Fi present on Macs before 2017.
 Fenvi T919 and HB1200 have BCM4360 chipsets (not supported) so Wi-Fi does not work in Sonoma.
 Bluetooth works fine.
 This is a serious inconvenience because functions related to the Apple ecosystem (Airdrop, Continuity Camera, etc.) are also lost.
-A fix is proposed later.
+A fix has been proposed by OCLP developers.
+Read this: [Get back Fenvi T919 and other Broadcom Wi-Fi on macOS 14 Sonoma thanks to OLCP](https://github.com/perez987/fenvi-t919-back-on-macos-sonoma-by-oclp/blob/main/README.md).

 ---